leeritter/daylight-bot/README.md

 - `app.js` contains the primary Bolt app and all the date crunching logic and listeners for events coming from slack.

 - `.env` is where we keep our Slack app's authorization token and signing secret, but that will not be checked into git.

+## Hosting

+App is hosted on AWS Elastic Beanstalk.